 Example 3.
-A sample read specifying source and destination dataspaces a) The source is a 1D array with 50 elements b) The destination on disk is a 2D array with 48 selected elements
+A sample read specifying source and destination dataspaces b) The destination on disk is a 2D array with 48 selected elements

-4.2.2.
+7.4.2.2.
 Example with Strides and Blocks

 Consider an 8 x 12 dataspace into which we want to write eight 3 x 2 blocks in a two dimensional array from a source dataspace in memory that is a 50-element one dimensional array.
 See the figure below.